Fraxinus angustifolia ‘Raywood’

 Raywood Ash, Claret Ash

-A variety of a Mediterranean native, this round-headed, compact, fast-growing tree reaches 25 to 35 ft. tall, 25 ft. wide, with purple-red fall color, no seeds.
-Prone to dieback in parts of California.
+A variety of a Mediterranean native, this round-headed, compact, fast-growing tree reaches 25–35 ft. tall and 25 ft. wide, with purple-red fall color, no seeds.
+It is prone to dieback in parts of California.